apache/incubator-heron/website/content/docs/developers/simulator-mode.md

 To kill a topology, one could also terminate the process.

 The simulator mode will run in separate threads other than main thread.
-All those interfaces are thread-safe.
-This means that one could invoke these interfaces in other threads and monitor the corresponding behaviors interactively.
+All the above methods are thread-safe.
+This means that one could invoke these methods in other threads and monitor the corresponding behaviors interactively.

 # Debug topology using IntelliJ